wiseman-timelord/Make-Windows-Gr8-Again/README.md

 ```

 ### Objectives
 Additional Software has appeared in the Preview, must ensure all is covered, but there should be some more lines below.
-Here is the outline of components...
+Its also looking like there will have to be sub-menus.
+Here is the further details on components...
 - Install of, KB2770917, KB2770917, KB2785094, KB2795944, which are critical for things to work more correctly with somewhat modern apps.
 Server 2012 had "KB27959442" built-in, while Windows 8 required it to be installed.
 - Install Python 3.9, using script from other completed project (but remove build tools part, as not working).
 - Install of, "Run here as Admin", "Open Command Prompt as Admin", "Add Recycle to Navigation Pane", "Take_Ownership", "Open Powershell Window here as Admin"